CampusLifePerspectives/CampusLifePerspectives.github.io/README.md

 - Take a couple of pictures at campus *(at least one per thematic group)*
 - Anwser 2 minute survey *(literally four questions)*

 #### During September, participants who complete tasks, will be eligible for free coffee at [our stand](https://campuslifeperspectives.github.io/Coffee).
-By then end, if all tasks have been completed you get a chance to win a gift card worth 300,- DKK
+By then end, if all tasks have been completed you get a chance to win a gift card worth 300,- DKK for Polyteknisk Boghandel

 <p align="center">
 <img src="images/LP INFOGRAPHICS.svg">